 Society for Ancient Mediterranean Religions

-Organized for the purpose of promoting the study of the religions of the ancient Mediterranean basin, SAMR seeks to facilitate interaction between the works of scholars of Near Eastern studies, classics, religion, and related fields.
-Its membership requirements and policies, bylaws, a list of officers and contacts, conference schedules, a newsletter, and a call for papers are included.
+Organized to promote the study of the religions of the ancient Mediterranean basin, the Society for Ancient Mediterranean Religions seeks to facilitate interaction between the works of scholars of Near Eastern studies, classics, religion, and related fields.
+SAMR membership requirements, fees, policies, bylaws, a list of officers and contacts, conference schedules and other details and registration instructions, and a newsletter.
+A call for papers is included, along with past calls for papers.

-The focus of this online discussion forum is on the religions of ancient Sumerica.
+The focus of this online discussion forum is on the religions of ancient Sumeria.
 Registration is required for participation, but there is no charge for membership.
-Anyone may read the forum, but members may create post and new topics so long as they relate to Sumerian religion or related topics, as specified by the forum administrator.
-When topics are created, other forum members may respond, creating a dialogue.
+Anyone may read the forum content, but members may create posts and new topics only if they pertain to Sumerian religions or related issues, as specified by the forum administrator.
+Other forum members may respond when topics are created, creating a dialogue.
+ProBoards hosts the forum.
+Forum demographics are included on the site.

 Written by N.S.
-Gill, the thesis consists of a discussion that seeks to go beyond Greek mythology, to examine the religion of the ancient Greeks.
-The importance of proper public behavior, the belief in many gods, and the role of festivals as public feasts, and the importance of the altar in Greek rituals are discussed, as well as the seemingly unimportance of contradiction or changing beliefs on Greek religion.
+Gill, the thesis consists of a discussion that seeks to go beyond Greek mythology to examine the religion of the ancient Greeks.
+The importance of proper public behavior, the belief in many gods (including the names of the more prominent ones), the role of festivals as public feasts, and the importance of the altar in Greek rituals are discussed, as well as the seeming unimportance of contradiction or changing beliefs in Greek religion.
+Mortals, demigods, and gods are reviewed.

 https://www.thoughtco.com/what-was-greek-religion-120520

-Online since April 2, 1999, the informational site tells the tales and offers information on ancient and medieval mythology and legends, with a focus on four mythologies in Europe: Classical mythology, Norse mythology, Celtic mythology, and Arthurian legends.
-Also included is a collection of creative writings that have been written for the site over the years, a bibliography and other recommended readings, and biographical information about the author of the site.
+Online since April 2, 1999, the informational site tells the tales.
+It offers information on ancient and medieval mythology and legends, focusing on four European mythologies: Classical mythology, Norse mythology, Celtic mythology, and Arthurian legends.
+Also included is a collection of creative writings written for the site over the years, a bibliography and other recommended readings, several historical articles, and biographical information about the site's author.

 https://www.timelessmyths.com/